Pasokification: England (and national Westminster)

+The Green Party of England and Wales, which has generally been a relatively fringe movement on the national stage, only holding one seat in the House of Commons from 2010 to 2024 has since experienced a rise in support.
+This has been largely attributed to discontent with the Labour party under Keir Starmer and the left wing populist leadership of Zack Polanski, whose leadership has overseen an average of a 5% rise in opinion polling, with some polling companies listing them as high as 17%.
+Since 2025, and in particular since Polanski's election as leader, the party's membership has more than tripled; it has seen a significant increase of support in polling, notably from voters dissatisfied with the abandonment of policies and changes in direction by the Labour Party.
+Their youth wing, the Young Greens of England and Wales, has risen in membership to 50,000, becoming Europe's largest youth wing.
+Since November 2025, the Greens have surpassed both Labour and the Conservatives in varying polls for the first time, gaining a significant lead on them by March 2026.
+By around late March to early April 2026, the Greens overtook both Labour and the Conservatives in the aggregate of national polls for the first time, this was also the first time ever that the top 2 parties in the poll of polls were neither the governing nor official opposition party.
+The Green Party have not yet led a national poll outright with rounded percentages but were in joint first with Reform and the Conservatives in a poll from late March 2026 with rounded percentages and led outright with nonrounded percentages for the first time.

+Scotland

 Scottish Labour held the majority of Scotland's Westminster seats from the 1964 United Kingdom general election until the 2015 United Kingdom general election in Scotland, where the Scottish National Party (SNP) won 56 of the 59 available seats.
 The SNP then fell to 35 seats at the 2017 general election in Scotland and rose to 48 in the 2019 general election in Scotland.
 Scottish Labour had lost support since the creation of the Scottish Parliament.
 The party got 33.6% of the votes in the 1999 Scottish Parliament election and 19.1% of the votes in the 2016 Scottish Parliament election.
 This allowed the SNP to overtake Scottish Labour by 2015.
 Labour won the majority of Scottish Westminster seats in 2024, winning 35% of the vote compared to the SNP's 30%.